greim/gen/src/chapters/03-iterators.md

 Iterators work by dividing concerns between the producer and consumer.
 The consumer only concerns itself with *if and when* to pull out the next thing, while the producer only needs to worry about *how* to provide the thing.

 This frees you up to model a sequence however you want, whether it be a data structure like a list or a tree, or a state machine, as in the case of lazy and open-ended sequences.
+Then, to make it so people can iterate them, all you have to do is implement the right protocol!

 ## How are iterators implemented?